How to Spend a Day in Glasgow: Itinerary for First-Time Visitors

 Wander around Merchant City

 From Buchanan Street, you’re just a couple blocks away from one of Glasgow’s most interesting areas: Merchant City.
 Merchant City is one of Glasgow’s oldest corners.
-The area is home to some of the city’s finest medieval & Victorian architecture.
+It’s one of my favorite places to walk in the city to experience its finest medieval and Victorian architecture.

 Merchant City is a fantastic neighbourhood to exercise your camera’s shutter.
-In recent, the area has also, along with Finnieston in the West End, become one of the hippest districts in Glasgow.
+In recent years, the area has also, along with Finnieston in the West End, become one of the hippest districts in Glasgow.
 These days, Merchant City bursts with restaurants, bars, markets & art galleries.

 Visit Mackintosh House

-To round out your appreciation of Glasgow, venture from the city centre to the West End.
+To round out your appreciation of Glasgow, I’d recommend venturing away from the city centre to the West End.
 The leafy West End district centres upon the University of Glasgow.
-It’s just over 20 minutes by transit, 10 minutes by car, or 45 minutes by foot from Merchant City.
+It’s just over 20 minutes by transit, 10 minutes by car, or 45 minutes on foot from Merchant City.

-A great first stop in the West End is the iconic Mackintosh House.
-It was once the home of turn-of-the-century Scottish artist and architect, Charles Rennie Mackintosh.
+On a sightseeing adventure, my recommended first stop in the West End would be the iconic Mackintosh House.
+The house was once the home of turn-of-the-century Scottish artist and architect Charles Rennie Mackintosh.
 Mackintosh was responsible for bringing international fame to the art & architecture of Glasgow.

 The signage for Mackintosh House can be confusing.
 To be sure you’re in the right place, stand in front of the Hunterian Art Gallery.
 Turn around, and you’re there.

-Both the history and beauty of Mackintosh House make it worthy of a spot among your first 24 hours in Glasgow.
+Both the history and beauty of Mackintosh House make it a worthy spot to check out during your first 24 hours in Glasgow.
 The house itself is quite small.
 The self-guided tour should take no longer than 45 minutes.

 Wander around the University of Glasgow

 Got a little thirsty on your journey through the West End?
 Pop into one of the restaurants or pubs along Ashton Lane near Hillhead Station.
-This atmospheric laneway is a favourite for local students and one of the most popular streets for food & drinks in the city.
+Every sunny day, I would cut across town to enjoy the patios along this atmospheric laneway.
+Ashton Lane is often packed with local students and is one of the most popular streets for food & drinks in the city.

 Tour the Glasgow Science Centre

-From the West End, it’s about 30 minutes by foot (or less than 15 minutes by taxi) to the Glasgow Science Centre on the River Clyde.
+From the West End, it’s about 30 minutes on foot (or less than 15 minutes by taxi) to the Glasgow Science Centre on the River Clyde.

 Dinner in Finnieston at the Crabshakk